 - Reports User Guide - HubSpot User Guide

-This is my approach learning HubSpot.
-No tricks, just some hard work and a desire to learn.
+This has been my approach learning HubSpot from the get go.
+A few tips and tricks, but mostly just some hard work and a desire to put your nose to the grindstone.
 I hope this will help you to tackle this beautiful beast known as HubSpot.

-Good Luck!
+Best of Luck!
 You will sharpen your skills over time.
 However, this should help you achieve "lift-off" with HubSpot.
-Leave a comment - if sharing is caring and knowledge is power, together we can accomplish anything.

 If you want to ramp up faster join us for a HubSpot in-person course in your city!